arshadjamil1962/GrammarSpellSpotter/README.md

 An API call is needed to get the Corrected spelling and Grammar.

-Open Demo [https://grammarspellspotter.onrender.com] (https://grammarspellspotter.onrender.com) to view it in your browser.
+Open Demo https://grammarspellspotter.onrender.com to view it in your browser.

+Type-in in the provided text-area and application will higlight the differences.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).